-Learn how to launch other programs as external editors in Exposure.
+Learn how to launch images in other programs as external editors from Exposure.
 Integrating all your tools into one central post-processing tool is one of the great benefits to using Exposure as the centerpiece of your workflow.

-If you own the Exposure Bundle, Snap Art and Blow Up are automatically set up as external editors when you install it.
-Also, Exposure’s installer automatically sets up Photoshop as an external editor if it’s found on your system.
+Snap Art and Blow Up are automatically set up as external editors when the Exposure Bundle is installed.
+Also, supported versions of Photoshop will be set as external editors if they are found on your system during the installation process.